dalenewman/Cfg-NET/README.md

 > Duplicate **name** value **apple** in **fruit**.

-If Cfg-NET doesn't report any issues, your configuration conforms to your model, and you can easily loop through the fruits and their colors like this:
+If Cfg-NET doesn't report issues, your configuration is valid.
+Now you can loop through your fruits and their colors without a care in the world:

 ```csharp
 var cfg = new Cfg();